 Why Hearing Loss Takes a Toll on Relationships

-Most people don’t even realize it’s gotten bad enough to be a problem.
-But it’s a significant milestone that most of us will reach some day.
+Most people with age-related hearing loss don’t even realize it’s gotten bad enough to be a problem.
+But it’s a significant milestone that most of us will reach someday.

-And to top it all off, those with hearing loss may carry shame around, thinking they’ve become a burden.
+Some people with hearing loss carry shame around, thinking they’ve become a burden.
 They may not even realize that the strain in their relationship can be directly connected to their inability to hear.

 It Impacts Your Mental Health